sethip02/aqi-monitoring/README.md

   External Libraries used:

-    Rechart - For Line chart
+    Recharts - For Line chart
     React Semantic UI Icons

   CI/CD for the application